spring-guides/gs-accessing-data-mongodb/README.md

 What you'll build
 -----------------

-This guide walks you through the process of building an application with Mongo's data store using the powerful Spring Data Mongo library to store and retrieve POJOs.
+This guide walks you through the process of building an application Spring Data Mongo to store and retrieve data in mongo's document-based database.

 What you'll need
 ----------------